weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 This means that there will be a short delay between object creation and the object being available for vector search using the HNSW index.
 The number of objects in the queue can be monitored per node [as shown here](../config-refs/nodes.md).

 :::info Changes in `v1.28`
 In Weaviate `v1.22` to `v1.27`, the async indexing feature only affected batch import operations, using an in-memory queue.
-Starting in `v1.28`, the async indexing feature has been expanded to include single object imports, deletions, and updates.
 <br/>

-The in-memory queue has been replaced with a persistent queue, which is stored on disk.
+Starting in `v1.28`, the async indexing feature has been expanded to include single object imports, deletions, and updates.
+Additionally, the in-memory queue has been replaced with a persistent, on-disk queue.
 This change allows for more robust handling of indexing operations, and improves performance though reduction of lock contention and memory usage.
 <br/>

 The use of an on-disk queue may result in a slight increase in disk usage, however this is expected to be a small percentage of the total disk usage.